nucypher/nucypher/docs/source/staking/running_a_worker.rst

 .. note::

-    Additional requirements are needed to run local Ethereum node on the same system `additional requirements <https://docs.ethhub.io/using-ethereum/running-an-ethereum-node/>`_ are needed.
+    Additional requirements are needed to run a local Ethereum node on the same system `additional requirements <https://docs.ethhub.io/using-ethereum/running-an-ethereum-node/>`_ are needed.